History of rugby league: Introduction to New Zealand

-Rugby League in Australia
+Introduction to Australia

 New South Wales

 In the Australian rugby stronghold of Sydney, issues of class and professionalism were beginning to cause friction.
 Rumours and claims of "shamateurism" (see Amateur sports) in the New South Wales Rugby Union were circulating.
 The growing tension was exacerbated by an incident in 1907, when a working class player, Alex Burdon, broke his arm while playing for the New South Wales team, and received no compensation for his time off work.

 George Smith cabled a friend in Sydney to enquire whether there might be any support for a tour by his New Zealand professional team.
 Word reached Giltinan, who took great interest.
 Giltinan announced that he had invited Baskerville's team to play three matches in Sydney.
 The Australian press responded by dubbing the travelling New Zealand team "All Golds", a sardonic play on the nickname of the existing amateur New Zealand rugby team, the "All Blacks" and the supposed "mercenary" nature of the new code.
 The games were a great success; leaving the rugby rebels of Australia with much needed funds which soon proved to be vital for rugby league in Australia.

 A meeting was held at Bateman's Crystal Hotel in Sydney on 8 August 1907, to organise professional rugby in Australia.
 Giltinan, Burdon and the Test cricketer Victor Trumper were among those who attended.
 The meeting resolved that a "New South Wales Rugby Football League" (NSWRFL) should be formed, to play the Northern Union rules.
 This was the first time that the words "rugby" and "league" were used in the name of an Australian organising body.
 Players were soon recruited for the new game; despite the threat of immediate and lifetime expulsion from the New South Wales Rugby Union.
 The NSWRFL managed to recruit Herbert "Dally" Messenger, the most famous rugby player in Sydney at the time.

 The first season of the NSWRFL competition was played in 1908, and has continued to be played every year since (despite changes in administration and name), eventually going national and becoming the world's premier rugby football club competition.

 In September 1909, when the new "Northern Union" code was still in its infancy in Australia, a match between the Kangaroos and the Wallabies was played before a crowd of around 20,000, with the Rugby League side winning 29–26.
 That year rugby union and rugby league had similar gate receipts.
 By 1910 league's had doubled and by 1913 rugby union's receipts were less than 10% of its competitors'.
 Union had to relinquish leases on major sporting grounds, with most being taken over by rugby league.